 - Others make comments about how much you drink.
 They may not say you’re an alcoholic, but if you’re known as the “lush” of your group, you have a reputation for being able to hold a lot of liquor.
 And that you do it frequently.
 The people around us often notice things before we do, including problematic behaviors and warning signs.

 - You have alcohol cravings.
-The term craving doesn’t necessarily have to mean that your mouth is watering and your hands are shaking at the idea of a drink.
+The term craving doesn’t necessarily mean that your mouth is watering and your hands are shaking at the idea of a drink.
 It can be romanticizing an after-work drink with co-workers at happy hour.
 While there’s nothing wrong with relaxing with a drink, if that’s the only thing getting you through work, that is a problem.

 - Drinking is starting to damage your health and welfare.
 Moderate drinkers suffer occasional hangovers.
 If dealing with hangovers has become part of your routine, that is a problem.
 If it feels strange to wake up without a hangover, that is a problem.
 Essentially, if it takes most of the morning to recover from the night before, that is a problem.

-There Is Strength in Surrender
+There Is Strength in Surrender: How to Get Help

 Cornerstone Healing Center is dedicated to treating men in a safe, non-judgmental environment.
-You will be able to tap into the spiritual aspect yourself that will open the door to an entirely new life.
-While living among other men and being immersed in a recovery environment, you will learn a wholly different context for the word “masculine.”
+You can tap into the spiritual aspect yourself which will open the door to an entirely new life.
+While living among other men and immersed in a recovery environment, you will learn a different context for the word “masculine.”
 You can reach Cornerstone Healing Center at (800) 643-2108.
 Their staff can answer your questions, help you determine if you need treatment, and get you started on the path to the life you deserve.